ledgerW/pathlight/memory-bank/activeContext.md

 - Incorporating astrological signs and Stoic philosophy in AI guidance
 - Using Pydantic models for structured AI output
 - Sending magic links to users with existing data to ensure secure access
+- Using environment-specific cookie settings for authentication (secure=True and samesite="lax" in production)
 - Using intelligent content parsing to extract structured information from AI-generated text
 - Implementing visually distinct sections for different parts of the life plan
 - Using content-specific icons for bullet points to improve visual comprehension